Launching Probe on Linux

 2.1.
 Systemd Service (Ubuntu, Debian, Raspbian, CentOS, Red Hat, etc.) #

 On Debian-based and Red Hat based operating systems, Qosium Probe can be installed as a Systemd service.
 After that, controlling of Qosium Probe happens with systemctl commands.
 Qosium Probe is launched automatically upon installation and device startup.
-Omit sudo from the commands below if you are root and sudo is not supported by operating system.
+Omit sudo from the commands below if you are superuser and sudo is not supported by operating system.

 Start: